Is Your Diffusion Sampler Actually Correct? A Sampler-Centric Evaluation of Discrete Diffusion Language Models: Introduction

 To address this, we propose an \textbf{oracle evaluation framework} that eliminates model approximation error by construction.
 We define the data distribution as a discrete Markov chain, for which exact posteriors under partial observations can be computed using a Hidden Markov Model (HMM).
 Replacing learned denoisers with this oracle isolates sampling dynamics as the sole source of distributional deviation, enabling controlled comparison across sampler designs.

-Our contributions are as follows: { \begin{enumerate} \item We introduce a \textbf{sampler-centric oracle evaluation framework} for discrete diffusion models, which replaces learned denoisers with an exact HMM posterior from a ground-truth Markov chain, enabling isolation of sampler-induced error under controlled and method-consistent settings.
+Our contributions are as follows: { \begin{enumerate} \item We introduce a \textbf{sampler-centric oracle evaluation framework} for dLLMs, which replaces learned denoisers with an exact HMM posterior from a ground-truth Markov chain, isolating sampler-induced error and enabling controlled comparison across sampler designs under method-consistent settings.

 \item We show that \textbf{few-step discrete diffusion is not distributionally correct even under an exact oracle denoiser}.
 Across SEDD, MDLM, LLaDA, and ReMDM, substantial transition-level mismatch persists at small step counts and vanishes only as the number of diffusion steps approaches the sequence length.